-In 2004 my son suffered a very traumatic burn injury.
-He was seven at the time.
+In 2004 one of my children experienced a medical trauma.
 In an instant our family was propelled into an alternate universe.
-For the next month Bridgeport Hospital’s burn unit would become our new home base.
+For the next month a nearby hospital became our new home base.
 Friends and relatives poured in to help keep us afloat.
 Calls and letters came not only from people we knew but from strangers as the incident was big news in our small town.

 Small town life can be both a blessing and a curse in such times.
 While the help neighbors and friends offered in the form of meals, lawn care, car pools and more kept us afloat, I found myself reluctant to go anywhere other than the hospital and back as casual interactions with others were frequently draining.
 Though people were immeasurably kind and generous, I often found when I did venture out that in their attempts to offer consolation, many people unknowingly were doing just the opposite.